libgd/libgd/src/readme.txt

 gdImageDestroy(im);

    void gdImageFillToBorder(gdImagePtr im, int x, int y, int border, int
-          color) (FUNCTION)
+          color) _(FUNCTION)_
           gdImageFillToBorder floods a portion of the image with the specified color, beginning at the specified point and stopping at the specified border color.
 For a way of flooding an area defined by the color of the starting point, see gdImageFill.

-          The border color cannot be a special color such as gdTiled; it must be a proper solid color.
+          The border color _cannot_ be a special color such as gdTiled;
+          it must be a proper solid color.
 The fill color can be, however.

           Note that gdImageFillToBorder is recursive.
 It is not the most naive implementation possible, and the implementation is expected to improve, but there will always be degenerate cases in which the stack can become very deep.
-This can be a problem in MSDOS and MS Windows environments.
-(Of course, in a Unix or NT environment with a proper stack, this is not a problem at all.)
+This can be a problem in MSDOS and MS Windows 3.1 environments.
+(Of course, in a Unix or Windows 95/98/NT environment with a proper stack, this is not a problem at all.)

 ... inside a function ...